mikepan/GameEngineBook/text/09-Publishing.md

 ![Export as Game Engine Runtime](../figures/Chapter9/Fig09-01.png)

-**       ** [lb] **        Windows:** A few files will be copied to the folder you exported the runtime to.
+- **Windows:** A few files will be copied to the folder you exported the runtime to.
 The main file is an executable (.exe) that you will be using to launch your game.
 The name of the file is the one you choose in the Export dialog.
 It contains both your Blender file (.blend) and Blenderplayer (.exe) bundled together.
 A few libraries (.dll) are presented as well.
 They are needed to play your game, so make sure to bring them with your executable wherever it goes (copy, zip, pack).

 Finally, something that is present in all operating systems, you will find a folder that contains the files needed to run Python scripts.
 The folder is named after the current Blender version (for example, 2.66\python\).

-**       ** [lb] **        Linux:** In Linux (and Mac OSX), the Blenderplayer binary is static-linked to the libraries.
+- **Linux:** In Linux (and Mac OSX), the Blenderplayer binary is static-linked to the libraries.
 That means that you have one single executable file that contains almost everything you will need.
 The newly created file (named from the Export as Runtime dialog) already has the proper user permission to be run by any user.

 Just like the Windows runtime, in Linux we have a folder with the files needed for the Python scripts.
 Even if the system already has Python installed, Blenderplayer (and Blender for that matter) relies on one particular version of Python for its execution.
 This prevents your games from running into compatibility issues with different Python versions that may exist on the user's system.
 This also allows you to use compiled Python scripts as we will soon see.

-**       ** [lb] **        Mac OSX:** In this case, the Export as Runtime creates an executable (.app) that you can run by double-clicking on it.
+- **Mac OSX:** In this case, the Export as Runtime creates an executable (.app) that you can run by double-clicking on it.
 This executable is named from the Export dialog, but it's no more than a folder you can explore via the command line.
 This folder contains the Blenderplayer executable, the Blender file (game.blend), the Python libraries, and the icons used for game file.

-\*\*\* Begin Note

-Using Blenderplayer Without Exporting Your Game
+>**Using Blenderplayer Without Exporting Your Game**
+>

-You don't need to export your game every time you want to test it in the Blenderplayer.
+>You don't need to export your game every time you want to test it in the Blenderplayer.

-In the same folder where you installed Blender, you can find the Blenderplayer executable.
+>In the same folder where you installed Blender, you can find the Blenderplayer executable.
 Run it from the commandline/console with your file as argument:

-Blenderplayer.exe C:\MyFileWindows.blend
+>Blenderplayer.exe C:\MyFileWindows.blend

-./blenderplayer.app/Contents/MacOS/blenderplayer ~/myFileOSX.blend
+>./blenderplayer.app/Contents/MacOS/blenderplayer ~/myFileOSX.blend

-./blenderplayer ~/myFileLinux.blend
+>./blenderplayer ~/myFileLinux.blend

-If you run it with the argument "-h," you can see all the options available through the command-line.
+>If you run it with the argument "-h," you can see all the options available through the command-line.
 Another option is to use the Start button in the Stand-alone Player tab in the Scene menu to launch the current file in Blenderplayer (see "Interface Options" next in this chapter).

-\*\*\* End Note

 ### Resource Files <a id="Resource Files"></a>